 FREE GRAPH PAPER

 NOTE: This graph paper was created with standard 1.0″ top and left margins.
 Right and bottom margins float a bit depending on divisions, but are approximately 1″.
 This leaves sufficient space for labeling and numbering the axes.
 The fine lines of the graph paper are 0.5 pt at 50% gray-level, which is easy to see but doesn’t overwhelm the data.
 Accent lines (every 10 divisions) are 1.0 point at 75% gray-level.
 The original vector images were rasterized at 600 dpi for precise conversion.
-This makes for larger files, but provides nice printouts using common laser or inkjet printers, and legible photocopies for mass consumption.
+This makes for larger files, but provides nice output using common printers and legible photocopies for mass consumption.

 DESCRIPTION SCALE VIEW / DOWNLOAD